smartscripts-nl/dynamic-xray/README.md

 ## Todos / issues to fix

 * Jumping to a specific chapter from the Xray item viewer does not work anymore.
 Item hits/occurrences per chapter information is still available though.
-* When toggling the item type from person to term or from standard to important, after that, items are sometimes seemingly duplicated in the list of items.
+* In the item viewer: when toggling the item type with a button from person to term or from standard to important, items are afterward sometimes seemingly duplicated in the list of items.
 This is not really the case, but annoying.
 So a todo for me.

 ## About the code